Pixel

 Unlike other motorists, motorcycle riders are excluded from New Jersey’s no-fault auto insurance system.
 NJ Revised Statutes Section 39:6A-4.3 states that personal injury protection (PIP) coverage applies to all automobiles in the state.
 However, NJ Revised Statutes Section 39:1-1 defines automobiles as “all motor vehicles except motorcycles.”

 This means riders must seek compensation for their injuries through fault-based insurance claims or personal injury lawsuits.
+In motorcycle and auto accidents, compensation is typically sought from the at-fault driver responsible for causing the collision.
 The required minimum insurance coverage for motorcycle riders in New Jersey includes:

 Who Could Be Liable for Your Roseland Motorcycle Accident Injuries?